rongjun72/wisun-br-linux/README.md

     sudo env DBUS_STARTER_BUS_TYPE=system wsbrd ...

+## LFNs and the D-Bus interface

+Low function nodes (LFN) that are connected directly to the border router do not appear as having parent when querrying the D-Bus `Nodes` API.
+This is due to them being routed differently, and will be fixed in an future version.
+Tools like `wsbrd_cli` and the web GUI that rely on this D-Bus API are affected by this limitation.

 ## I Have Issues when Trying to Send UDP Data

 Path MTU Discovery works as expected on the Wi-SUN network.
 The Border Router replies with `ICMPv6/Packet Too Big` if necessary.
 (Remember that in IPv6, routers cannot fragment packets, therefore the sender is responsible for the size of the packet).
 Direct neighbors of the Border Router can receive frames up to 1504 bytes, while the other nodes can receive frames up to 1280 bytes.

 If you try to send a UDP frame larger than the MTU, there are two
 options: